hdlugas/elementary_numerical_methods/README.md

 newton_vs_secant_method: compares Newton's method with the secant method for a given differentiable function

 newtons_method: uses Newton's method to compute the reciprocal of a number R using the iterative formula x_{n+1}=x_{n}(2-x_{n}R)

-parabolic_pde_solver: uses a finite difference method to approximate the solution of the heat conduction PDE

 pentadiagonal_matrix_eqn_solver: solves Ax=b for pentadiagonal matrix A